Mission Statement and Goals

-- Patrons over the age of 18 may checkout 2 eReader devices at a time (2 tablets or 1 tablet and 1 hotspot).
+- Patrons over the age of 18 may checkout 2 devices at a time (2 tablets or 1 tablet and 1 hotspot).

-- eReaders may be renewed once, in person, if there is not a waiting list for the item.
+- Tablets may be renewed once, in person, if there is not a waiting list for the item.

-- eReaders must be renewed at a BiblioTech branch (it does not matter which branch) to ensure that the battery is charged and the device is in good working order.
+- Tablets must be renewed on-site to ensure that the battery is charged and the device is in good working order.

-- The Children's eReaders are preloaded with colorful picture books.
+- The children's tablets are preloaded.
 Users will not be able to download additional library books or other material to these devices.